outerbounds/airflow-on-minikube/README.md

 1. `brew install minikube helm`
 2. Start minikube with a certain number of resources:`minikube start --cpus 4 --memory 8192` .
 Our recommendations are to provide at least 4 cpus for the entire deployment.
 3. Update helm to contain airflow repo: `helm repo add apache-airflow https://airflow.apache.org`
 4. **In a separate terminal window run: ``minikube mount ./dags:/data/dags``**.
 This will create a mount point on minikube that points to the dags folder in this directory.
 Any file added in the dags folder will be available to containers that have this mount point.
-This step is required for [setting airflow on the minikube cluster](#setup-metaflow-and-airflow-in-minikube-cluster)
+This step is required for [setting airflow on the minikube cluster](#setup-metaflow-and-airflow-in-minikube-cluster).
+You can change `./dags` to any directory where you will host Airflow DAGs.

 ## Setup Metaflow and Airflow in Minikube Cluster

 - Deploy Airflow using the Helm chart configuration provided in `airflow-minikube-config.yml`.
 The configuration values attach a volume to the dags folder for the airflow containers.
-Currently, the `dags` folder in the root of this repository is attached as a common volume so any new files added to this folder will create new be present inside the airflow- containers.
+Currently, the `dags` folder in the root of this repository is attached as a common volume so any new files added to this folder will create new be present inside the airflow-containers.

     ```bash
     helm upgrade --install airflow apache-airflow/airflow \